Jump (For My Love): Girls Aloud version

-In 2003, British girl group Girls Aloud covered "Jump" for the soundtrack to the romantic comedy film Love Actually (2003) although ultimately it was not used in the movie; the Pointer Sisters' original was instead due to Girls Aloud not being as known at the time.
-Their version was produced by Brian Higgins and his production team Xenomania, recorded at the request of Love Actually director Richard Curtis.
+In 2003, British girl group Girls Aloud covered "Jump" for the soundtrack to the romantic comedy film Love Actually (2003) although ultimately it was not used in the movie; the Pointer Sisters' original version was used instead.
+Girls Aloud's version was produced by Brian Higgins and his production team Xenomania, recorded at the request of Love Actually director Richard Curtis.
 Upon its release in November 2003, "Jump" continued Girls Aloud's string of hits, peaking at number two on the UK Singles Chart and receiving a gold certification from the British Phonographic Industry.
 Their version appeared on the re-release of their debut album Sound of the Underground and was also included on the group's 2004 album What Will the Neighbours Say?.
 The song was also featured in Just Dance 3 for the Wii, Xbox 360, and PlayStation 3.

-The music video was intertwined with scenes from Love Actually to make it appear that Girls Aloud snuck into 10 Downing Street to spy on the Prime Minister (Hugh Grant).
+The music video was intertwined with scenes from Love Actually to make it appear that Girls Aloud had sneaked into 10 Downing Street to spy on the Prime Minister (Hugh Grant).
 "Jump" was promoted through various live appearances and has since been performed on all of the group's concert tours.
-Despite receiving criticism from contemporary music critics, "Jump" has been seen as a turning point in Girls Aloud's career.